susanBuck/notes/05_Laravel/06_Composer_Packages.md

 	$ composer validate

-Install the new dependency
+Install the new dependency:

 	$ composer install

-Update composer.lock file:
+Update the `composer.lock` file:

 	$ composer update

 This will add the following directory: `/vendor/paste/pre/`

+Learn more about any of the above composer commands here: <https://getcomposer.org/doc/>

 ## Usage